xlecours/Loris/modules/genomic_browser/README.md

 We provide a script, `modules/genomic_browser/tools/HumanMethylation450k_annotations_to_sql` to transforme the csv file from Illumina's FTP to into a mysql transaction file.
 The output of the tool can be piped to mysql.
-The process should take between 5 to 10 minutes.
+It it far from optimal and the process should take between 5 to 10 minutes.

 This exemple script is a python3 script.